This blog may contain affiliate links. Read our disclosure policy for more info.

 Besides the price, honestly, the convenience of not having to line up to buy tickets is worth buying your tickets online in advance.
 Sometimes the queue to purchase tickets can be very long, and with your prepurchased tickets, you skip it entirely!
 Book the Edge tickets online in advance here to save!

 Tickets to the Edge are also included (along with 100+ attractions) in The New York Pass.
 It’s kind of like an all-inclusive pass to NYC’s top sights!
 We have a full review on The New York Pass with more info.

 4. Do you need to purchase tickets in advance?

 Yes.
-You don’t need to book them weeks in advance, but you do need to choose a date and time when you book since it is a popular New York activity.
+You don’t need to book them weeks in advance, but you do need to choose a date and time when you book since it’s a popular addition to any New York itinerary.
 This is another reason why it’s better to book online, rather than buying tickets in person and then hanging around waiting for your time slot.

 The good thing about visiting The Edge is that they’re flexible with the time you choose, so you don’t need to worry about being late.
 You can’t go up before the time you choose, but you can go afterwards.
 So, for example, you could book tickets for 11 am but go at 1 pm.
 That is what we experienced, anyways.